nerudaj/gimp-pixel-art-utils/README.md

 # spritesheetize

+Plugin for exporting animations into a spritesheet image.
+It also exports JSON annotations for that spritesheet so you can load it programatically and not rely on concrete number of frames or positions of elements (as those can easily change).

+It uses very barebones fitting algorithm so the resulting spritesheet is smaller than one from tilemancer.

-> NOTE: Keep in mind that this plugin toggles all of your layers visible, so it can perform the export.
+> NOTE: Keep in mind that this plugin might toggle some of your layers visible, so it can perform the export.